rectorphp/getrector-com/resources/blog/posts/2023/2023-08-24-rector-018-from-symfony-container-to-laravel-and-how-to-upgrade-your-extensions.md

 <br>

 What about features?
-Rector is a CLI app and it needs simple dependency injection container:
+Rector is a CLI app, and it needs a simple dependency injection container:

 * autowire service constructor,
 * pass tagged services,
 * callback to avoid circular dependencies.

-If two packages are compatible, the more lines means only more features we will never use.
+If two packages are compatible, the more lines mean only more features we will never use.

 <br>

-**Downgrading is challenging process** and sometimes it's dead end - e.g. downgrading PHP code that uses PHP 8.0 attributes and doesn't provide fallback feature on PHP 7.2 cannot be automated.
-Less lines means less pitfalls to worry about.
+**Downgrading is a challenging process** and sometimes it's a dead end - e.g., downgrading PHP code that uses PHP 8.0 attributes and doesn't provide a fallback feature on PHP 7.2 cannot be automated.
+Fewer lines mean fewer pitfalls to worry about.

 <br>